WilliamDASILVA/gamora/README.md

 *Huge thanks to Eva Mansk for the funky logo!*

 You are welcome to use the Drakov logo as long it is to refer to this project and you provide acknowledgement and a link back to our project.

+This is a fork of the "Drakov" package.
+Due to low maintenance, we decided to fork it for our own needs and deploy in a separate package.